 - On the note of substitutions, you can use a whole cup of caster sugar, as opposed to half light brown and half caster.
 Light brown sugar brings a depth of caramel flavour that caster doesn’t, but it works in a pinch.

 - I use extra large eggs.
 The size of your eggs is quite important in gluten free baking, because gluten free has a tendency to be dry.
 Make sure they are room temperature.
-Cold eggs will ‘shock’ the brownie mixture and may cause the chocolate or butter (or both) to seize up in the batter, effectively ruining it.
+Cold eggs will ‘shock’ the brownie mixture and may cause the chocolate or butter (or both) to seize up in the batter, so be sure to use room temperature eggs.

 - The espresso, salt and vanilla bean paste work actual wonders in producing a super rich, flavourful brownie.
 I don’t recommend omitting any of them.